hlavacs/ViennaGameJobSystem/README.md

 ## Directed Acyclic Graph (DAG)
 A DAG describes dependencies amongst jobs.
 There is a dependency between init1() and func2_1(), if init1() must start running before func2_1().
 In fact init1() decides when to start func2_1(), and can carry out work before starting it, and afterwards.
 However, when starting a child, the child is immediately runnable and does not have to wait for the parent to stop running.
 Even though init1() eventually returns and stops running, it is not automatically said to have finished.
 As described above, a job finishes only if it stopped running and all of its children have finished.
 As a consequence, in a DAG, since all children have to finish before the parent, the finishing order is reverse to the running order.
-First all children finish, then the parent.
+First all children finish, then the parents.

 ![](dag.jpg "Example DAG")